nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/FightingArena/README.md

 	Already enrolled Warriors should not be able to enroll again There cannot be a figh if one of the Warriors is not enrolled for the fights

+In the skeleton, you are provided Test Project named "FightingArena.Tests".
+There you should place all the unit tests you write.
+The Test Project has two classes inside:

+	"WarriorTests" - here you should place all code testing the "Warrior" and its functionality "ArenaTests" - here you should place all code testing the "Arena" and its functionality